Climate change and species interactions

 Climate change responses across species

 My postdoc appointment is part of a larger project designed to look at the effects of climate on 8 different species (birds, amphibians, plants, and butterflies), projecting shifts in distributions with climate change, and identifying what characteristics of these species render them more or less vulnerable to climate change.
 This work is conducted in collaboration with Brian Hudgens, Nick Haddad, Jeff Walters and Lynne Stenzel (and Bill Morris).
 One of my major roles in this project is constructing integral projection models and projecting range shifts for a very well-studied bird species, the red-cockaded woodpecker.
 Jeff Walters has led a team of researchers in collecting data on this species, and now has ~47,300 bird-years of data across three geographically distinct sites.
-We plan to use this system to ask how asynchrony in vital rates through time or space generates variation in population growth rate in time or space.
+We are using this system to ask how asynchrony in vital rates through time or space generates variation in population growth rate in time or space, and how dispersal might attenuate or amplify synchrony in population growth rate across space.